FAQs about C&P Exams and DBQs for your VA Disability

 Confused?
 You are not the only one.

 Consistently, this is when communication breaks down.
-When you speak to a VSR they will equate the terms “C&P exam,” and “DBQ.”
+When you speak to a VSR, they will equate the terms “C&P exam” and “DBQ.”
 They may not even know the word DBQ.
 Many operate under the mistaken perception that they are the same.
 They think that the C&P exam is the DBQ.
-You know better.
-You are free to seek DBQs from any qualified source.
+You know better, and you are free to seek DBQs from any qualified source.
 You also know that C&P exams are highly risky for pilots.

 What if I refuse the VA C&P exams in favor of 3rd party examinations?

-If you refuse a VA or VA-contracted C&P exam, 1) it may confuse your VSR; and 2) the VSR may go into crisis aversion mode.
+If you refuse a VA or VA-contracted C&P exam, 1) it may confuse your VSR, and 2) the VSR may go into crisis aversion mode.
 They “know” you need a C&P exam!
-Many VSRs truly believe the only way to get a DBQ is by attending a C&P examination.
+Many VSRs genuinely believe the only way to get a DBQ is by attending a C&P examination.

-To the VSR, you saying you will not attend C&P exams is tantamount to an “automatic denial” of your claim.
-VSRs are paid to help veterans and their hearts are generally in the right place.
+To the VSR, your saying you will not attend C&P exams is tantamount to an “automatic denial” of your claim.
+VSRs are paid to help veterans, and their hearts are generally correct.

 However, anyone who says you must attend a C&P exam is wrong.
 You are free to deny the C&P exam.
 Even so, when you decline C&P exams, you should expect some resistance from the VA.
-That is because many VA staff members lack a complete understanding of the process themselves and have equated C&P exams with DBQs.
+Many VA staff members do not understand the process and have equated C&P exams with DBQs.

-Make no mistake, C&P exams are not required and 3rd Party Disability Examination often results in higher quality DBQs.
+C&P exams are not required, and 3rd Party Disability Examination often results in higher quality DBQs.
 A well-selected examiner will document your condition more accurately and more thoroughly.
-That means the disability rating you receive will actually reflect what you are entitled to.
+That means the disability rating you receive will reflect what you are entitled to.

 Related Posts